Sample of Work

 That's a lot of styles for the icons.

-4 years previously, after running into a number of roadblocks, our team decided to focus our efforts elsewhere, and let the site run its course.
-We had limited resources, and there were a number of areas that were more pressing for our help.
-We weren’t looking to completely blow up the site, just touch it up, and get it more in line with what we were pulling together on our other web sites – marinsoftware.com, insights.marinsoftware.com, support.marinsoftware.com.
+Four years earlier, after running into a number of roadblocks and with limited resources available, our team had decided to focus efforts elsewhere and let the site run its course.
+We weren't looking to blow it up entirely — just modernize it and bring it in line with our other Marin web properties – marinsoftware.com, insights.marinsoftware.com, support.marinsoftware.com.

-I took care of the research, mockups, architecture, design and coding of the site.
-I’m also edited some of their content to fit it into the new content structure.
-I’m ran my work by my Creative Director, the Managing Director of the business unit, an engineer who works on their product, and the product manager of their product.
-The product manager and our editor will wrote and edited 3 new product/feature pages for the site.
+I executed the research, information architecture, wireframing, visual design, and front-end coding of the site, and also edited content to fit the new structure.
+I ran all work by our Creative Director, the Managing Director of the Perfect Audience business unit, an engineer on the product team, and the product manager.
+The product marketing manager and our editor wrote and edited three new product and feature pages for the site.

 Site Architecture & Wireframes: The content structure was very inconsistent with the prevous site.
 We wanted to make it more consistent and modular.